hetima/DSP_LSTM/README.md

 This applies to slots with a maximum storage capacity is 5,000 or more.
 Remote demand will not be executed until the total stock (actual stock + the amount in transit) falls below 98%.
 This subtle deviation solves a situation where there is no room for a local demand to occur.
-The system will return to normal operation when the actual stock (excluding the amount in transit) is less than 50%.

 ## Configuration